Iromero385/GifTastic/README.md

  ## Future Developement

- No future Development at this time.
+ No future development at this time.
 This project is mostly to practice AJAX calls.

  ## Examples